-- 3. Plaintiff and those similarly situated ("Class Members") relied on Defendant's misrepresentations that the Products are "Certified Natural" and/or "Natural" when purchasing the Products.
-Plaintiff and Class Members paid a premium for the Products over and above comparable products that did not purport to be "Certified Natural" and/or "Natural".
-Given that Plaintiff and Class Members paid a premium for the Products based on Defendant's misrepresentations that they are "Certified Natural" and/or "Natural", Plaintiff and Class Members suffered an injury in the amount of the premium paid. - 4.
-Defendant's conduct violated and continues to violate, inter alia, New York implied warranties regarding the Products.
+3. Plaintiff and those similarly situated ("Class Members") relied on Defendant's misrepresentations that the Products are "Naturally Pure" when purchasing the Products.
+Defendant's website even touts the products as "Natural Grooming For Men Who Care."
+Plaintiff and Class Members paid a premium for the Products over and above comparable products that did not purport to be "Naturally Pure."
+Given that Plaintiff and Class Members paid a premium for the Products that they are "Naturally Pure" Plaintiff and Class Members paid a premium for the Products based on Defendant's misrepresentations that they are "Naturally Pure" Plaintiff and Class Members suffered an injury in the amount of the premium paid.

+4. Defendant's conduct violated and continues to violate, inter alia, New York General Business Law §§ 349 and 350, the consumer protection statutes of all 50 states, and the Magnuson-Moss Warranty Act.
+Defendant breached and continues to breach its express and implied warranties regarding the Products.
 Defendant has been and continues to be unjustly enriched.
-Accordingly, Plaintiff brings this action against Defendant on behalf of himself and
+Accordingly, Plaintiff brings this action against Defendant on behalf of himself and Class Members who purchased the Products during the applicable statute of limitations period (the "Class Period").